-Ground units can make a Strategic Move of six hexes into/through Sea or Coastal hexes, but must start and end their move at friendly ports.
-Ground units located at friendly ports are assumed to be ashore.
-Units cannot combine Sea Movement with any other move.
+Ground units can make a Strategic Move of six hexes into/through Sea or

+Coastal hexes, but must embark and/or disembark at friendly ports.

+Ground units moving by sea may end their move on Sea hexes, but never on Coastal hexes, except friendly ports (where they are assumed to be ashore).
+Ground units cannot combine Sea Movement with any other move.

-Marine and Amphib units at sea are naval units and count as naval units for stacking purposes.
+Ground units at sea are naval units and count as naval units for stacking purposes.
 They have no firepower, but take hits from enemy fire like other naval units.